- Australia Intro

 Leeches inject a blood-thinner similar to that of mosquitoes.
 When they are fully engorged and drop off, the wound bleeds for a few minutes, which is often the only indication they were even there at all—which is my preference if I am to be a dinner donor!
 However, I prefer to find leeches before their meal begins.
 They can be flicked off clothes relatively easily, but once they find skin, even if you try to move them, they hang on.
 At that point, flicking only results in a leech attached to the flicking finger.
 I read that Phoebe Snetsinger, a famous birder, carried fingernail scissors for such situations, noting that half a leech can’t do its job well.
 Some people carry solid bug repellent and swear that just a touch makes them drop off.
 After years of traveling and encountering numerous leeches, I just didn’t worry much about them anymore.

 For Sally, leeches were a traumatic encounter, so I patiently checked for the little hangers-on.
 We were almost done with our own inspections when the others returned, casually removing leeches as they walked.
 Once leech-free, everyone climbed back on the van.
 However, the drama continued.
 As we began to relax, another shout filled the air.
-Someone else had found one of the persistent devils in mid-feast, and unwisely flicked it off onto the van floor.
+Someone else had found one of the persistent devils in mid-feast, and managed to flick it off onto the van floor.
 Of course, unfazed, the leech just inched its way to the next warm body.

 All of this just to see a bird?
 Was it worth it?